 In the first quarter of 2017, the Company decided to market for sale a water system in Texas that serves approximately 265 customers.
-This water system is reported as assets held for sale in the Company's consolidated balance sheet, and pending completion of all regulatory approvals, the sale is expected to close in 2020.
+This water system was reported as assets held for sale in the Company's consolidated balance sheet, and in September 2020, the Company completed the sale for proceeds of \$395 and recognized a loss on sale of \$469, of which \$450 was previously reserved for in the second quarter of 2017.